Nelitaa/Employment-and-Entrepreneurship-Fair-2022/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please support us by adding a star
+If you like this project please support me by adding a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).
-- We would like to thank Microverse.
+- I would like to thank [Microverse](https://www.microverse.org/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>